You are here

 When you make your claim at a Port of Entry (POE), such as an airport, land border crossing, or marine port, a Canada Border Services Agency (CBSA) officer interviews you to decide if you're eligible to make a refugee claim.
 If you make your claim at a US border POE and the STCA applies to you, you will not be able to make a claim and you will be returned to the US.

-You’re also not eligible to make a refugee claim if you arrived from a country that has an information sharing agreement with Canada and you already made a claim in that country.
+You're also not eligible to make a refugee claim if you already made one in a country with an information sharing agreement with Canada, and that country provides confirmation of your previous claim.
 The list of countries includes the United States, Australia, New Zealand, and the United Kingdom.
 If this applies to you, get legal advice right away.
 You will be able to apply for a Pre-Removal Risk Assessment (PRRA).
-A PRRA is a written application where you explain why you’re afraid to return to your country and you provide documents to support your fear.
+A PRRA is a written application where you explain why you're afraid to return to your country and you provide documents to support your fear.

 Risk of detention